linode/docs/docs/websites/ecommerce/install-pretashop.md

 2. Test your connection to the database server.

 3. After clicking **Next** the installer will create the necessary tables and finalize setting up the store.
-You should now be presented with a page like this:
+You will see a page that looks something like this:

   ![PrestaShop Installation Completed](/docs/assets/prestashop-ubuntu1604-installation-completed.png)